Halykirk – dolmen or stalled cairn?

 In 1924, Fraser wrote that “about 150 yards westwards from the Haly Kirk, and higher up on the hill, is a small standing stone close by a small tumulus.”
 [6]

-The stump of the megalith survived to a height of c0.76m but, based on the broken section lying nearby, was once at least 1.52m high.
-According to George Marwick, in 1892, this stone went by the name of Moadie’s Pillar and was a traditional site for leaving gifts:
+The stump of the megalith survived to a height of c.0.76m but, based on the broken section lying nearby, was once at least 1.52m high.
+According to George Marwick, in 1892, this stone went by the name of Moadie’s Pillar and, like the Odin Stone, was a traditional site for leaving offerings:

-Moadie’s Pillar was also part of Marwick’s claimed “road” between the megalithic quarry on Vestrafiold and the Ness of Brodgar [8] – although it is interesting to note that (on two occasions) he applied the name to the mound rather than the standing stone.
-It may be that the collective name for both was Moadie’s Altar, a term he also used.
+Moadie’s Pillar was also part of Marwick’s claimed “road” between the megalithic quarry on Vestrafiold and the Ness of Brodgar [8] – although it is interesting to note that on two occasions he applied the name to the mound rather than the standing stone.
+It may be that the collective term for both was Moadie’s Altar, a term he also used.

 By 1946, however, the round mound was all but gone and the megalith was no more.